Volketswil

 Volketswil is a municipality in the district of Uster in the canton of Zürich in Switzerland.
+The municipality in the agglomeration of Zurich includes the villages of Volketswil, Hegnau, Zimikon, Kindhausen and Gutenswil.

 Geography

 Volketswil has an area of 14 km2.
 Of this area, 42.5% is used for agricultural purposes, while 24.6% is forested.
 Of the rest of the land, 32.1% is settled (buildings or roads) and the remainder (0.8%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 22.4% of the total area, while transportation infrastructure made up the rest (9.9%).
 Of the total unproductive area, water (streams and lakes) made up 0.2% of the area.
 As of 2007 30.1% of the total municipal area was undergoing some type of construction.

 Economy

 Volketswil benefits from its close proximity to the cities of Zurich, Winterthur and Uster, as well as to Zurich Airport.
 The 800 or so companies located here employ over 9,500 people.
 In recent decades, various shopping centres and specialist markets have settled in Volketswil.
 From 1934 to 1972, the nationally known breakfast drink "Forsanose", a cocoa malt powder, was produced in Volketswil.

 Volketswil is the headquarters and broadcasting and production centre of Switzerland's largest pay-TV channel, Teleclub.
 Since 2019, the same building has also been home to the control centre for video assistant referees of the Swiss Football League, making "Volketswil" a familiar name for football fans in Switzerland.